Abaqueues/twfy-converter/README.md

 ## Roadmap
 Ideally, in the interest of saving time, this application would skip steps if no further changes need to be made to specific files, i.e. skipping the intermediate merged file stage if these files already exist.

-Due to the numerous stages of preprocessing and the time it takes to run the program, terminal loading bars might provide a clearer visual cue of the preprocessing progress.
+Due to the numerous stages of preprocessing and the time it takes to run the program, terminal loading bars (using the `progress` package) might provide a clearer visual cue of the preprocessing progress.